MarthGimenzo/bread-baking-advisor/README.md

 - W3C Markup Validation Service
   - Used to check the markup validity of the website.

+- Responsitator
+  - Responsinator.com was used to check if The Bread Baking Adviser works on all mobile devices.

 - Favicon
   Favicon was used to replace the icon in the tab of the browser.